…pushing concrete material usage to the limit

 - Preservation of required load-bearing capacity

 The submitted geometries will be assessed in a two-stage evaluation process, considering environmental as well as structural performance.
 The official Kick-off will be at the 16th of June, 2021.
-The winners will be announced in October and will be honored in the course of one of the TOP Webinars.
 Full-scale experiments of the top geometries will be conducted in the research group’s laboratory based in Vienna, Austria.
 General conditions on the submission can be found further down.
 You can also watch this video about the competition's specifications.
 More information on the organizer of the competition, the Research Group for Research-Efficient Structural Engineering led by Prof. Dr. Benjamin Kromoser, can be found here.

 2D optimization problem